This post may contain affiliate links.

 You can see more pictures including some close-ups of how she made them on her Instagram page.

 14. Kitchen Dish Towels with Drapery Clips

 RV owner Susie Crabtree used dishtowels and drapery clips in the same way in her RV kitchen.

 Frame RV Windows with Wood

 Several RV owners have covered their RV windows with real or faux wood to make them look more like windows in a house.

-The first RV owners I saw do this were John and Robyn Crowhurst.
-John used real oak to frame two of the windows their 1990 toy hauler, and Robyn's dream of cooling a pie on her windowsill finally came true.
+John and Robyn Crowhurst used real oak to frame two of the windows of their 1990 toy hauler, and Robyn's dream of cooling a pie on her windowsill finally came true.